yde773786/kandrsol/README.md

-# Data-Structures
+# The C Programming Language 2nd Edition (Solutions)
-This repository will consist of my implementations of various Data Structures in C programming Language, either seperately or to complete excercises in 'The C Programming Language 2nd Edition' (K&R)
+This repository will consist of my solutions to excercises in 'The C Programming Language 2nd Edition' (K&R)